Myron J. Cotta

 Myron Joseph Cotta (born March 21, 1953) is an American prelate of the Roman Catholic Church.
 He was appointed as the sixth bishop of the Diocese of Stockton in California by Pope Francis on January 23, 2018.
-His installation mass was celebrated on March 15, 2018 at St. Stanislaus Catholic Church in Modesto, California.
+His installation mass was celebrated on March 15, 2018, at St. Stanislaus Catholic Church in Modesto, California.
 Cotta previously served as an auxiliary bishop of the Diocese of Sacramento in California from 2014 to 2018.

 Biography

 Early life

-Myron Cotta was born on March 21, 1953, in Dos Palos, California and was educated in public and Catholic schools.
-He received an associates degree from West Hills College Coalinga in Coalinga, California.He studied for the priesthood at St. John's Seminary in Camarillo, California.
-He is fluent in English, Spanish and Portuguese.
+Myron Cotta was born on March 21, 1953, in Dos Palos, California, to Daniel and Mary Cotta.
+Growing up on a dairy farm, he attended Dos Palos High School.
+He received an associates degree from West Hills College Coalinga in Coalinga, California.

+Deciding to become a priest, Cotta entered St. John's Seminary in Camarillo, California, in 1980.
+He received a bachelor's degree and a Master of Divinity degree in 1987.

 Priesthood

-Cotta was ordained a priest by Bishop José de Jesús Madera Uribe for the Diocese of Fresno on September 12, 1987.
-After his ordination, Cotta served several pastoral assignments in California parishes:
+Cotta was ordained a priest at St. Anthony Church in Fresno by Bishop José de Jesús Madera Uribe for the Diocese of Fresno on September 12, 1987.
+The diocese assigned Cotta to the following pastoral assignments in California parishes: